Khoekhoe: Peninsular Cape Khoe

-Goringhaiqua: The Goringhaiqua are a single tribal authority made from the two houses of the Goringhaikona & Gorachouqua.
+Goringhaiqua: The Goringhaiqua are a single tribal authority made from the two houses of the Goringhaikona and Gorachouqua.

 Early European theories about Khoekhoe origins

-European theories about the origins of the Khoekhoe are historically interesting in their own right.
-Of the European theories proposed, notable is that summarised in the commissioned Grammar and Dictionary of the Zulu Language.
-Published in 1859, this put forward the idea of an origin from Egypt that appears to have been popular amongst men of learning in the region.
+A commissioned Grammar and Dictionary of the Zulu Language, published in 1859, put forward the idea of an origin from Egypt that appears to have been popular at the time.
 The reasoning for this included the (supposed) distinctive Caucasian elements of the Khoekhoe's appearance, a "wont to worship the moon'", an apparent similarity to the antiquities of Old Egypt, and a "very different language" to their neighbours.
 The Grammar says that "the best philologists of the present day ... find marked resemblances between the two".
-This conviction is echoed in an introduction to the Zulu language, which avidly often comments upon the language's various resemblances to Hebrew.